VaJoy/vite-plugin-cdn-import-async/README.md

 ## Plugin config

-Specify `mode` param whthin configs of the module you want to import asynchronously from CDN:
+Specify `async` or `defer` to `mode` param whthin configs of the module you want to import asynchronously from CDN:

 ```js
 // vite.config.js